Adaptive Reordering Sampler with Neurally Guided MAGSAC: Introduction

-Improving the sampler accelerates the robust estimation procedure via selecting a good sample early and triggering the termination criterion.
+Improving the sampling procedure is another way to enhance the performance of RANSAC by selecting a good sample early and triggering the termination criterion.
+Several samplers have been proposed, each with its own assumptions and limitations.
 The NAPSAC~\cite{torr2002napsac} sampler assumes that inliers are spatially coherent and, thus, it draws samples from a hyper-sphere centered at the first, randomly selected, location-defining point.
 The GroupSAC algorithm~\cite{ni2009groupsac} assumes that inliers are often ``similar'' and, thus, can be separated into groups.
 PROSAC~\cite{chum2005matching} exploits an a priori predicted inlier probability rank of each point and starts the sampling with the most promising ones.
 Progressively, samples that are less likely to lead to the sought model are drawn.
-The sampler used in~\cite{brachmann2019neural} assumes that we are given prior knowledge, \eg, from a deep network, about the inlier probability of each point.
-It selects samples according to the probability assuming that it follows a categorical distribution over the discrete set of observations.
+More recently, \cite{brachmann2019neural} proposes a sampler to exploit prior knowledge of inlier probabilities, \eg, from a deep network.
+The sampler selects minimal samples according to the probability, assuming that it follows a categorical distribution over the discrete set of observations.